From tours completed to tracking and decrease ‘member churn’, these metrics will help you grow a sustainable business.

-Editor's Note: This is a guest post from Ed Blunderfield from Optix coworking software, a digital platform for coworking spaces and smart offices.
+Editor's Note: This is a guest post from Ed Blunderfield from Optix, a digital platform for coworking spaces and smart offices.

 Ultimately, your “customer journey” is unique and it will not necessarily follow what I have presented here.
 With that said, let’s dive in!